reshamas/reshamas.github.io/_posts/2018-04-19-to-kaggle-or-not.md

 - Explore hyperparameters more deeply
 - Focus on state of the art and emerging methodologies
 - Post-competition analysis of winner entries
-- Using cloud computing for large datasets or GPU
+- Managing with very large datasets (1 million records or more)
+- Setting up GPU-enabled machine for deep learning
 - Use deep learning and compare results to traditionally used algorithms